htcondor/htcondor/docs/version-history/development-release-series-91.rst

 - HTCondor version 9.2.0 released on September 23, 2021.

+- This version includes all the updates from :ref:`lts-version-history-906`.

 New Features:

 - Added a ``SERVICE`` node type to *condor_dagman*: a special node which runs